OctoShelf/octoshelf-webapp/README.md

 ## TODO

-- [ ] Persist repositories that have been added.
 - [ ] Add a refresh interval
 - [ ] Allow nodes to grow and expand given enough screen size